Shopping For Tiling Supplies

 Travertine is also a popular floor tile material.
 This is limestone which is produced near natural springs, so is widely available.
 It is also hard wearing and has been in use since Roman times.
 Travertine naturally occurs in cream, rust, tan or white, and has lines or circles within its natural structure.
 This gives tilers and designers a wide range of choice, all from the same relatively cheap material.

 A good tile shop will have a choice of much more than tiles.
-Flooring requires levelling equipment and materials which wall tiling doesn’t.
-Spacing and levelling supplies are essentials which must be chosen and used carefully.
+Flooring requires leveling equipment and materials which wall tiling doesn’t.
+Spacing and leveling supplies are essentials which must be chosen and used carefully.
 Lasting tiling work could require glues, grout, trims and drains, sealers, waterproofing or even soundproofing.
 Then there are the additives, cleaning agents and primers which go into floor tiling work.

 Finally, you may well need a range of equipment necessary to make your tiling safe, great looking and long lasting.
 These include tile cutters, mortar mixers and sponge holders, to name a few.
 As floor tiling can be an extensive piece of work, safety equipment may also be essential.
 Dust extractor shrouds and protective gloves are just two examples of this.